-- NEW - Opportunities for Collaboration Between State Oral Health Programs and State Dental Hygiene Associations to Improve Oral Health - This is the latest in a series of tip sheets on how State Oral Health Programs can collaborate with other organizations!
+- NEW - Opportunities for Collaboration Between State Oral Health Programs and State Dental Hygienists' Associations to Improve Oral Health - This is the latest in a series of tip sheets on how State Oral Health Programs can collaborate with other organizations!
 It provides examples of what State Oral Health Programs and State Dental Hygiene Associations can do together to address the oral health needs of the U.S. population, particularly those groups with significant oral health disparities.
 (August 2014)

 - NEW - Synopsis of State Oral Health Programs - (Summary Report 2014)

-- NEW -State Oral Health Program and Primary Care Association Collaboration Project Final Report - This report summarizes the process and outcomes for the State Oral Health Program and Primary Care Association Collaboration Project.
+- State Oral Health Program and Primary Care Association Collaboration Project Final Report - This report summarizes the process and outcomes for the State Oral Health Program and Primary Care Association Collaboration Project.
 This project was a collaborative effort of ASTDD, the National Network for Oral Health Access (NNOHA), and the Health Resources and Services Administration (HRSA).
 The project provided an opportunity for six State Oral Health Program Directors and PCA Directors and/or PCA Oral Health Managers to engage in a process designed to deepen their understanding of each other's current and potential capacities, enabling both to identify complementary activities that could then form the basis of an ongoing, substantive working relationship.
 The DentaQuest Institute and Delta Dental of Colorado provided funding to support the collaborative efforts of the State Oral Health Programs and PCAs.
 (June 2014)

 State Oral Health Program and Primary Care Association Collaboration Project Final Report Appendices

-- NEW - Working Together to Manage Diabetes Toolkit: - The National Diabetes Education Program has released a newly enhanced Working Together to Manage Diabetes Toolkit.
+- Working Together to Manage Diabetes Toolkit: - The National Diabetes Education Program has released a newly enhanced Working Together to Manage Diabetes Toolkit.
 This toolkit was created especially for pharmacists, podiatrists, optometrists, dentists, and other providers who are often the first to see a person with-or at risk for-diabetes.
 (June 2014)

-- NEW - Oral Health Matters - The spring 2014 edition of the ASTDD newsletter; meet members and associate members, check out state shots, and much more.
+- Oral Health Matters - The spring 2014 edition of the ASTDD newsletter; meet members and associate members, check out state shots, and much more.
 (June 2014)

 - 10 Essential Public Health Services to Promote Oral Health Services ASTDD Bookmark (May 2014)